DC League of Super-Pets: Marketing

+Merchandise

 On May 24, 2022, Warner Bros.
-Consumer Products and DC Comics announced the release of merchandise inspired by the film in collaboration with Fisher-Price.
+Consumer Products and DC Comics announced the release of merchandise inspired by the film in collaboration with several partners, including global master toy licensee Mattel (via Fisher-Price).
 The products include apparel, pet accessories, toys, collectibles, costumes and furniture.
-McDonald's also announced that their Happy Meals would have toys based on the film.
+McDonald's also announced that their Happy Meals would have toys based on the film in several markets.

 Release

 In January 2019, the film was scheduled to be released on May 21, 2021.
-The release date was later pushed back to May 20, 2022, in favour of The Matrix Resurrections, another WB film starring Reeves.
+The release date was later pushed back to May 20, 2022, in favor of The Matrix Resurrections, another WB film starring Reeves.
 It was then pushed back to July 29, 2022 (taking the release of Black Adam, which also stars Johnson), among other films from Warner Bros. getting pushed due to production delays.
 DC League of Super-Pets premiered in Los Angeles on July 13, 2022.
 This was the final production under the name Warner Animation Group before the studio's rebranding in June 2023.

 It was eligible to become available on HBO Max and/or premium video on demand on September 26, 2022, under a plan announced by WarnerMedia in 2021, though subsequent announcements by new parent company Warner Bros.
-Discovery suggest that streaming timing will be considered on a "case-by-case" basis going forward; it eventually became available on digital on August 23, 2022, and available on 4K, Blu-ray, and DVD beginning on October 4, 2022, along with the official announcement that the film would be available on HBO Max on September 26, 2022.
+Discovery suggested that streaming timing would be considered on a "case-by-case" basis going forward; it eventually became available on digital on August 23, 2022, and available on 4K, Blu-ray, and DVD beginning on October 4, 2022, along with the official announcement that the film would be available on HBO Max on September 26, 2022.

 An edited 10-minute version of the film was released in 4D in 2023.